ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 {% include one-small-image.html center-img = '/images/2018-11-17/kmeans-failure.png' %}

 The overall colour detection error rate for my dataset was approximately 6%.
 One limitation of determining colours with K-means clustering is the lack of context.
 Glare and changing lighting conditions affect the way a colour is encoded by the camera.
 However, colour perception in humans corrects for such variations by considering the environment.
-Perhaps I could minimize data variance by identifying the RGB values for the asphalt and then correcting the detected car colours using the same transformation that brings the colour of the asphalt to some standard value.
+Perhaps I could minimize data variance by identifying the RGB values of some points on the asphalt and then correcting the detected car colours using the same transformation that brings the colour of the asphalt to some standard value.
 It's something worth trying in the future (when I get the chance to collect more images).

 ### Clustering of car colours

-I decided to attempt a variety of scikit-learn [clustering methods](https://scikit-learn.org/stable/modules/clustering.html) on the standardized data in three different colour spaces (RGB, HCV and L\*a\*b\*).
+[3-analyze-colours.ipynb](https://github.com/ex-punctis/car-colours/) contains a collection of scripts implementing a variety of scikit-learn [clustering methods](https://scikit-learn.org/stable/modules/clustering.html). *Note: you can replicate the data presented using the supplied  [detected_colours.npy](https://github.com/ex-punctis/car-colours/)*.
+I attempted clustering on the standardized data in three different colour spaces (RGB, HCV and L\*a\*b\*).
 Below is the raw dataset plotted in each of the three coordinate systems.

 3D representation in RGB